Copyright © 2015-2026 Michael P. Loucks

 "Get me the information as well," Dustin requested.

-After we ate our pizza, we went to see Staying Alive, which was a sequel to Saturday Night Fever which starred John Travolta.
+After we ate our pizza, we went to see Staying Alive, which was a sequel to Saturday Night Fever, starring John Travolta.
 I'd seen the VHS version the previous year, so I knew the backstory, while Dustin and Archie had seen it in the theatre when it had been released in 1977, and Jack and Kristy had seen it on VHS right after they'd begun dating.
 The music was great, as was the dancing, but the storyline was mediocre.
 After the movie, we got ice cream, then Jack, Kristy, CeCi, and I headed home, and I joined Keiko in our bed.

 "What did you find out?"
 I asked.